Having taken on an average six interns every year since 2005 I often have many of the same questions come up.

 There are literally thousands of colleges in the US, and plenty more professional teams, that you could contact.

 And right now there are a growing number of Australian S&C coaches doing a great job in many of those teams.
-Reach out to them and offer your services (but read this article first).
+Reach out to them and offer your services.

 A few things to consider: